Charles Dartiquenave: Politics and public offices

-Dartiquenave was a strong supporter of the Whig Party who received employment though them.
+Dartiquenave was a strong supporter of the Whig Party who received employment through them.
 Among the treasury papers in the Record Office (vol. iii.
 No. 10) is a copy of an indenture in which Dartiquenave and another purchased ‘the office of keeper of Hampton Park, Bushey Park, and the Mansion House of Hampton Court during the lifetime of the Duchess of Cleveland’.

 Political patronage gave Dartiquenave from 1706 to 1726 the post of paymaster of the Royal Works, and his salary in 1709 was at the rate of 6s.
 6d. a day, but in 1717 he pleaded for an addition of 200l. per annum, and the Lords Commissioners of the Treasury sanctioned the increase from Michaelmas 1717 (Calendars of Treasury Papers, 1708–19).
 He was gazetted surveyor-general of the king's gardens in June 1726, and in March 1731 it was understood that he should be promoted to be surveyor of his majesty's private roads.
 However, that position went to someone else.

 Dartiquenave lived in the outquarters of St. James's Palace.
 He died on 19 October 1737 and was buried on 26 October in the church of Albury, Hertfordshire, where a slab in the church was placed to his memory.